 Voice-Activated Guest Rooms

-Earlier this year, Amazon released Alexa for Hospitality, a hospitality-focused offshoot of its popular virtual assistant Alexa.
+In 2019, Amazon released Alexa for Hospitality, a hospitality-focused offshoot of its popular virtual assistant Alexa.
 Through a pair of smart speakers, Alexa for Hospitality is a virtual assistant for guests that simplifies tasks like ordering towels, controlling in-room temperature or TV, turning on the lights, and much more.

-Voice technology can act like a virtual butler, offering to make reservations or provide information about the local area.
+Voice technology can act as a virtual butler, offering to make reservations or provide information about the local area.
 On the other hand, voice recognition technologies can also be used as an effective method for assisting hospitality staff.

 There are many benefits associated with voice-activated guest rooms, and the hotel industry should leverage this technology as soon as possible.

-Branded Guest Engagement Apps
+Branded Guest Experience Hotel Apps

 As the Oracle Hospitality report mentions, 35% of guests prefer the ability to schedule room cleaning and 26% said they would like to receive a smartphone notification to show if their room was being cleaned.